Are you in need of a robbery specialist solicitor?

 If you’re facing a robbery charge and want expert legal advice, then it’s crucial that you contact Lawtons today on 0333 577 0522, for legal assistance that can help to ensure the best possible outcome in your case.

 An offence under the Theft Act 1968, the criminal act of robbery means a theft using force – or a threat to use force with the intention to steal.

 To be successfully prosecuted as robbery, any element of force must be shown to be associated with the theft.

 Many offences can be classed as robbery, including:

 - Commercial robberies

 - Bank robberies

-Armed robbery is a term used to describe a robbery which involves the use of a weapon such as a firearm.
+Although there is no such offence as armed robbery in the UK, it’s a term used to describe a robbery which involves the use of a weapon such as a firearm or knife.

 What is the maximum sentence for robbery?

 The maximum sentence for robbery in the UK is life imprisonment, however the court will consider a number of options before the appropriate sentence is decided.
 The court will also consider whether the offender should be classified as a ‘dangerous’ person.